CVE-2026-28740: CWE-639 in Gitea Gitea Open Source Git Server

 Technical Analysis

 CVE-2026-28740 affects Gitea Open Source Git Server versions up to 1.26.2.
-The vulnerability involves improper authorization checks related to Git Large File Storage (LFS) object reuse.
-Specifically, users who have access to a repository but lack the necessary Code-unit access can exploit this to access private source objects.
-This is classified under CWE-639 (Authorization Bypass Through User-Controlled Key) and CWE-863 (Incorrect Authorization).
-The CVSS v3.1 score is 7.1 with vector AV:N/AC:H/PR:L/UI:N/S:C/C:H/I:L/A:N, indicating network attack vector, high attack complexity, low privileges required, no user interaction, scope changed, high confidentiality impact, low integrity impact, and no availability impact.
+The vulnerability involves improper authorization checks related to Git LFS object reuse, allowing users with repository access but without Code-unit access to gain unauthorized access to private source objects.
+This is a case of authorization bypass due to insufficient validation of user permissions when reusing Git LFS objects.
+The CVSS 3.1 base score is 7.1, indicating a high severity issue with network attack vector, high attack complexity, low privileges required, no user interaction, and a scope change with high confidentiality impact, limited integrity impact, and no availability impact.
+There is no vendor advisory or patch information currently available, and no known exploits in the wild have been reported.

 Potential Impact